aschuerch/MBBI_ComputerPracticum/_episodes/02-intro-cloud.md

 teaching: 5
 exercises: 5
 questions:
-- How do I connect to an AWS instance?
+- How do I connect to a cloud instance?
 objectives:
 - Log onto to a running instance
 - Log off from a running instance